Success in the saddle

 The direct effects on the respective mechanical parameters of the rider are measured, i.e. the influence of force, movement and pedal technology.
 Movement-related deformations are taken into account, because pedal movement is not simply pedalling in a circle: The joint angles of the riders show deviations of up to 15° degrees.
 The resulting constantly changing effect on the entire body influences the overall efficiency of pedalling.

 The "Kinovea" software detects the IDS camera as soon as the cyclist package of the IDS Software Suite is installed.
 It allows manual measurement of angles, distances and times, as well as semi-automatic tracking to trace trajectories of points in the video.
 The timeline allows the user to move forwards or backwards at the desired speed or frame by frame to stop at the right time and to highlight the elements in question.
 The images can be enlarged up to 6 times.
-Alignment or connection angles can be measured on the selected image to evaluate the respective wheel settings.
+Alignment or connection angles can be measured on the selected image to evaluate the respective bike adjustments.
 Depending on the measurement data, adjustments are made as required, taking into account the biomechanical properties and requirements of the cyclist.
-A new acquisition is carried out after each change of setting.
+A new acquisition is carried out after each change of setting, in particular adjustments of the pedal system, since the angle at which the feet stand on the pedal is decisive for the ergonomic posture and optimum power transmission.

 The changes in the various joint angles during pedalling is shown in a diagram using the software.
 The trajectory of markers positioned exactly on the cyclist serves as the basis for this.